dcyoung/dcyoung.github.io/_pages/cookbook.md

 - combating train/serve skew
 - incorporating data pre/post processing
-- makeing predictions intuitive and usable... what do you expose?
+- making predictions intuitive and usable... what do you expose?
 - defining boundaries... where do you put business logic?
 - sharing the environment + data handling across both training and inference
 - estimating and managing load